 US officials criticize Turkey after attack on DC protesters

-There are 1 comment on the Maple Ridge Pitt Meadows Times story from 9 hrs ago, titled US officials criticize Turkey after attack on DC protesters.
-In it, Maple Ridge Pitt Meadows Times reports that:
+There are 1 comment on the KFVS12 story from 13 hrs ago, titled US officials criticize Turkey after attack on DC protesters.
+In it, KFVS12 reports that:

 U.S. officials strongly criticized the Turkish government after video appeared to show its president's security forces pushing past police and violently breaking up a protest outside their diplomatic residence in Washington.
 Attacking the small group of protesters with their fists and feet, men in dark suits and others were recorded repeatedly kicking one woman as she lay curled on a sidewalk.